 Rating 9.4, Prices start from $36 for Double room

 Elegantly furnished, all rooms are air-conditioned and feature wooden flooring and large window.
 A flat-screen TV and kettle are included.
 En suite bathroom comes with shower facility and a hairdryer.

 Rating 9.1, Prices start from $19 for Double room

 All rooms are fitted with a TV for entertainment, and are fitted with a private bathroom with a bath or shower.
 This accommodation features free WiFi and private parking.

 Midtown Hotel Hue

 Rating 8.8, Prices start from $45 for Double room

-Midtown Hotel Hue is set within a 5-minute walk from Huong River and a 20-minute drive from Thuan An beach.
-Guests can lounge by the swimming pool or enjoy a good workout at the fitness centre.
+Midtown Hotel Hue is set within a 5-minute walk from Huong River.
 Free Wi-Fi is available at all areas.

 Furnished with wooden flooring, air-conditioned rooms are equipped with a seating area, a TV with cable channels, and a minibar.
 Shower facilities, a fluffy bathrobe and free toiletries are included in an en suite bathroom.

 Finally, once you visit Hue, you will have plenty of places to visit, explore, discover and with many more things to do in Hue.
 All you have to do is to choose the activities you prefer and start enjoying what Hue has to offer.